BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ```

 ### Preprocessor and Directives
 Prior to compilation, your code is run through a process called **translation**, which involves a **preprocessor**, which can be thought of as a program that manipulates the text in each code file. **Preprocessor directives** are instructions that start with the `#` symbol and end with a newline.
+These instructions tell the preprocessor to perform some text manipulation on the code.
+Note that directives have their own syntax and do not follow C++ syntax.

+#### Include
+The `#include` directive replaces that line with the contents of the included file.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Mjk5MzU5OTcsMjA1ODI3ODgzNiwzOT
-Q0MDgxNjgsMTE3NTc3ODc5OSw5MjkwNDM0NTQsLTczNDExNTcx
-OCwtMTg1ODc4Mzc5OSw2MzAzNTczMjEsLTI0NjIwNDgxNiw4Mz
-I5Mzk2NjIsMTcxOTE1OTM1NCwtMTk0MDk3ODY5NSwtMTU5MzA4
-MzAsLTI4MjA4NDU5NiwtMTY5MjE3NjU2OCwtMTk4NjQ5OTgwMC
-wxNTk1MTkyMjc2LDEyNjMxMjk5NSwtODM3MTgxNTk0LDE3Mzkw
-NDk2M119
+eyJoaXN0b3J5IjpbMTUwODYzODc3NywyMDU4Mjc4ODM2LDM5ND
+QwODE2OCwxMTc1Nzc4Nzk5LDkyOTA0MzQ1NCwtNzM0MTE1NzE4
+LC0xODU4NzgzNzk5LDYzMDM1NzMyMSwtMjQ2MjA0ODE2LDgzMj
+kzOTY2MiwxNzE5MTU5MzU0LC0xOTQwOTc4Njk1LC0xNTkzMDgz
+MCwtMjgyMDg0NTk2LC0xNjkyMTc2NTY4LC0xOTg2NDk5ODAwLD
+E1OTUxOTIyNzYsMTI2MzEyOTk1LC04MzcxODE1OTQsMTczOTA0
+OTYzXX0=
 -->